-These key sector awards raise funds for the charity ‘It’s Good 2 Give’ currently building The Ripple Retreat – a luxury residential holiday home which will be gifted to families with children who have cancer.
-The 2800 sq. ft. property is located on the shores of Loch Venacher in the Trossachs National Park and is being constructed by John Dennis group and has been designed by award winning architect, Tony Kettle.
+The Scottish Property Awards, operated by KDMedia, also raised £15,000 for the charity ‘It’s Good 2 Give’ currently building The Ripple Retreat, a luxury residential retreat which will be gifted to families with children who have cancer.
+The 2800 sq. ft. property, located on the shores of Loch Venacher in the Trossachs National Park, is now nearing completion and expects to welcome the first families in June of this year.